 Another study states that more students sought help from counseling centers.

 This issue will continue to prop itself upon the context of education because we are now in the prime of education.

-An individual’s mind is made up of intellectual and emotional quotient.
+An individual’s mind is made up of intellectual and emotional quotients.
 These two, when in sync and perfect working order, can make a person a better individual.

 One needs to address both and balance the two to make the person a functioning and productive individual for both themselves and society.